 While I was looking at places to visit in London, England, the London Dungeons kept popping up.
 Willow and I talked about it and this is where I went totally wrong.
 I did not do my homework at all.
 I let what I thought the London Dungeons would be like take over and I didn’t even bother looking them up.
 Hindsight is a great thing!

 After a day of wandering, we came across London Dungeons and thought about going in.
 Wow this looked like a great thing to do in London.
-At that stage, we had not discovered how much it would cost all of us to go in there and we had overspent on the daily budget by a significant amount on all our days in London.
+At that stage, we had not discovered how much it would cost all of us to go in there and we had overspent on the daily budget by a significant amount on all our days visiting London attractions.
 And if you read the website regularly you will know Mark is a stickler for his daily budget!

 She assured me that the kids would have a great time and that they would love all the history that they would learn while inside.
 I still had that feeling in my tummy that something just wasn’t right about the whole situation.
 The cost was also weighing heavily on my mind.